Jupyter Lab Guide¶

 2 JupyterLab Launcher¶

-This is the last launcher version, implemented in ReCaS-Bari JupyterHub
+This is the latest launcher version, implemented in the ReCaS-Bari JupyterHub.

 2.1 Jupyter Kernels¶

-In the first two rows you have all available kernels in your JupyterLab instance.
+The first two rows show all the available kernels in your JupyterLab instance.

 R kernel¶